ravimad/Orb2015/artifact.md

     > run

 The `run` command will list all the avaiable benchmarks that can be executed.
 Choose the benchmark to run by typing its number in the listing.
 Runing each benchmark will produce a set of `.data` and `.report` files in the directory: `~/leon/RuntimeEvaluation/results/steps/<Benchmarkname>/` (replace `steps` by `alloc` when appropriate).
+We shortly describe the content of these files.

-To compute the summary statistics run the `StatsCollector` benchmark (listed as 1), which present the results of Figure 10 to a file `~/RuntimeEvaluation/Figure-10-data`.
-We first describe the outputs of running each benchmark, and later the contents of the `Figure-10-data` file.
+To compute the summary statistics run the `StatsCollector` program (listed as 1), which outputs the averages shown in Figure 10 to a file `~/RuntimeEvaluation/Figure-10-data`.

+##